-2.1.4 Restrictions on Credit to Companies for Buy-back of their Securities subject to compliance of various conditions specified in the Companies (Amendment) Act, 1999.
+2.1.4 Restrictions on Credit to Companies for Buy-back of their Securities the proceeds of any shares or other specified securities, subject to compliance of various conditions specified in the Companies (Amendment) Act, 1999 (as amended in Companies Act, 2013).
 Therefore, banks should not provide loans to companies for buy-back of shares/securities.

-In terms of Section 77A(1) of the Companies Act, 1956, companies are permitted to purchase their own shares or other specified securities out of their
+In terms of Section 77A (1) of the Companies Act, 1956 (as amended in Companies Act, 2013), companies are permitted to purchase their own shares or other specified securities out of their

-- free reserves, or

-- securities premium account, or
+- free reserves, or - securities premium account, or

-- the proceeds of any shares or other specified securities,